LarsAur/Arcanum/README.md

 ```
 where `<folder>` is the _absolute path_ to the folder containing the tablebase.

+## Incbin
+From v2.4 and onward, [Incbin][incbin] by [graphitemaster][graphitemaster] is used to embed the default nnue net into the executable.
+If the nnue path is equal to the default path, the embedded net will be used.

+This can be disabled by removing `-DENABLE_INCBIN` from the makefile when building.

 ## Options
 All of the following UCI options are available in Arcanum.
 | Name           | Type   | Default                | Description                                                                                                                                                                                    |